slashml/notebooks/README.md

 ## Contributing

 We welcome contributions to this repository!
-If you have a notebook you'd like to add, please reach out to use the [Discord](https://discord.gg/8DW4T5qH) or open a pull request!
+If you have a notebook you'd like to add, open a pull request or please reach out using the [Discord](https://discord.gg/8DW4T5qH) or

 ### LLM Finetuning/Training